Sukanya Samriddhi Yojana (SSY): Complete Guide with 8.2% Interest Rate

 The account matures after 21 years from opening.
 You continue to earn interest during the entire 21-year duration, even in the 6 years after deposits stop.
 This extended period allows the power of compounding to significantly grow your corpus.

-Example: Suppose the rate of interest (which Is currently at 8.2%)stays same, and you start investing Rs.2000 per month in SSY.
+Example: Suppose the rate of interest (which Is currently at 8.2%) stays same, and you start investing Rs.2000 per month in SSY.
 At this rate your total investment amount would be Rs.360000 and your total corpus would be around Rs.1109000 over 21 years.

-Documents Required to Open SSY Account
+Documents Required to Open Sukanya Samriddhi Yojana Account

 To open an SSY account, the following documents are required: